nair0lf32/zer0ne-blog/tools.md

 - Also Google.

-There are also some shady places (mostly onion links) with mad awesome tools, but we are not going there
+There are also some shady places (mostly onion links) with mad awesome tools, but we are not going there.
+Also if for any reason you want to do pentesting from a windows machine (for whatever reason) you should look into [pentestbox](https://pentestbox.org/) instead of downloading tools separately.
+But this is a bit old (2016) and tools are not updated regularly.

 *Do not feed the script kiddy in you.
 Tools are cool but knoweledge is better! ( But tools are cool though )